 I sometimes refer to the traditional approach as the watch-and-wait approach because the first steps on the treatment path are more reactive than proactive.

-In a typical case of a 12-year-old girl first getting diagnosed with mild scoliosis, if she was seeking out traditional treatment, she would likely be told that her condition was mild and that they would watch and wait to see if and how fast it progressed.
+Consider a typical case of a 12-year-old girl first getting diagnosed with mild scoliosis.
+If she was seeking out traditional treatment, she would likely be told that her condition was mild.
+Then, they would just suggest that they would watch and wait to see if and how fast it progressed.

 She would likely be told to come back in three-to-six months for another exam and X-ray.
-The issue I have with this is we know growth spurts are the biggest trigger for progression, and we also know that as a progressive condition, virtually every condition is going to get worse.
+The issue I have with this is we know growth spurts are the biggest trigger for progression.
+We also know that as a progressive condition, virtually every condition is going to get worse.

-Let’s say that in the time before her next X-ray, that patient has a huge growth spurt that accelerates her scoliosis from mild to moderate; her curvature is now worse as it was left to progress unimpeded.
+Let’s say that in the time before her next X-ray, that patient has a huge growth spurt.
+That could accelerate her scoliosis from mild to moderate; her curvature is now worse as it was left to progress unimpeded.

 If that patient had come to see me here at the Scoliosis Reduction Center and I diagnosed her, I would have started treatment immediately: proactive versus reactive.